machaao/machaao-samples/index.rst

 Why MessengerX.io?
 =============================================================================
-With our unique learnings in the conversational space from processing over 2.5B+ messages from end consumer in addition millions of active devices in our collective app ecosystem.
+With our unique learnings in the conversational space from processing over 2.5B+ messages from end consumers in addition millions of active devices in our collective app ecosystem.

 We see there is a gap between good chat bots and end users, alleviated now by the removal of Discover feature by Facebook.